 The brief checklist for any experienced DJ who wants to join an agency:

 - Have a variety of demo mixes available online which demonstrate your skill.
 Online production work downloads also help.
-Having a video demo on YouTube or Facebook will get your skills to the largest possible audience – an easy way to convert an audio track or mix to video for YouTube is at mixtovideo.com.
-However, with the recent rise of the ‘music police’, mostly on Youtube and Facebook but now on Vimeo, and also Soundcloud, the current go-to place for showcasing your audio-only demos without interference is Mixcloud.
+With the recent rise of the ‘music police’, mostly on Youtube and Facebook but now on Vimeo, and also Soundcloud, the current go-to place for showcasing your audio-only demos with the least amount of interference is Mixcloud.